-AUE students are expected to pay their tuition fees and other service charges related to attending Bachelor and Master courses at American University in the Emirates before the beginning of each semester/term.
-All outstanding balances must be cleared prior the final exams.
+AUE students are expected to pay their tuition fees and other service charges related to attending Bachelor and Master courses at American University in the Emirates before the

 Students may settle their outstanding balances by visiting the Financial Affairs Department on campus and make direct cash payment, checks (current and post-dated) or credit cards.
 They can also access the student's portal and pay the pending dues online, or deposit the outstanding balance through a bank transfer directly to the University bank account.